maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 Never use an idiom when you're uncertain of its meaning.

-#### Breeding Contempt, or the author relying too much on cliches
+#### Breeding Contempt, or the author relies too much on cliches

 Cliches are cliches for a reason.
 Save them only for areas of writing that are familiar and unsurprising.

 #### It's Important!
 The author punctuates hysterically

-There's few real reasons to use an exclamation mark.
-These are extreme surprise or immediate physical danger.
+There are few real reasons to use an exclamation mark.
+These are an extreme surprise or immediate physical danger.
   * This holds true for dashes and extra commas.
   * Italics, use them infrequently
   * All caps, use them very rarely